 “Studies show that — expectation is key here — people will have more happy feelings before the vacation, maybe two or three weeks before.
 Because they know it’s coming,” said Chen.

 Can planning a trip make us happier, too?

-It hasn’t been studied, but Chen says it’s a logical assumption.
-What he does know for sure is that looking leads to buying.
+It hasn’t been studied, but Chen said it’s a logical assumption.
+What he did know for sure is that looking leads to buying.
 “If people actually pay more attention to travel-related information or if they talk about that more frequently, that will make them travel more.
 That’s what I found.”

 For the study, Chen surveyed 500 adults aged 18 to 54 in his home country of Taiwan from November to December 2013.
 He found that people who took six trips or more — 32 per cent of respondents — also reported paying more attention to tourism information and discussing vacation plans more often.
 And the return on the time invested is pretty good.